 - Running DBCC CHECKCATALOG command in the database.

 - Running DBCC CHECKTABLE on each view and table in the database.

 - Authenticating the content of each indexed view available in the database.

 - Authenticating link-level constancy among table metadata, file system directories, and files when storing VARBINARY (max) data using FILESTREAM in the file system.

 - Authenticating the Service Broker data in the database.

-- REPAIR_FAST – It maintains syntax for backward compatibility only; no repair actions are performed in actual.
+- REPAIR_FAST – It maintains syntax for backward compatibility only; it does not help perform any repair actions.
 The syntax for this Repair option is:

 DBCC CHECKDB (‘DB Name’, REPAIR_FAST)

-- REPAIR_REBUILD – This repair option executes repair procedure that scarcely has possibilities of data loss.
-This can perform quick repairs such as repair of the missing rows in non-clustered indexes, and even time-consuming repairs such as the rebuilding of indexes.
+- REPAIR_REBUILD – This repair option executes repair procedure that does not involve the risk of data loss.
+This can perform quick repairs, such as repairing the missing rows in non-clustered indexes, and even time-consuming repairs, such as the rebuilding of indexes.
 The syntax is: